shaneholloman/mcp-graphlit-server/README.md

 Please refer to the [Graphlit API Documentation](https://docs.graphlit.dev/).

-For support with the Graphlit Client, please submit a [GitHub Issue](https://github.com/graphlit/graphlit-mcp-server/issues).
+For support with the Graphlit MCP Server, please submit a [GitHub Issue](https://github.com/graphlit/graphlit-mcp-server/issues).

 For further support with the Graphlit Platform, please join our [Discord](https://discord.gg/ygFmfjy3Qx) community.